Moldova

 Moldova, officially the Republic of Moldova, (Note: Republica Moldova) is a landlocked country in Eastern Europe, with an area of 33,843 km2 and a population of 2.38 million.
 Moldova is bordered by Romania to the west and Ukraine to the north, east, and south.
 The unrecognised breakaway state of Transnistria lies across the Dniester river on the country's eastern border with Ukraine.
-Moldova is a unitary parliamentary representative democratic republic with its capital in Chișinău, the country's largest city and main cultural and commercial centre.
+Moldova is a parliamentary democratic republic with its capital in Chișinău, the country's largest city and main cultural and commercial centre.

 Most of Moldovan territory was a part of the Principality of Moldavia from the 14th century until 1812, when it was ceded to the Russian Empire by the Ottoman Empire (to which Moldavia was a vassal state) and became known as Bessarabia.
 In 1856, southern Bessarabia was returned to Moldavia, which three years later united with Wallachia to form Romania.
 Still, Russian rule was restored over the entire region in 1878.
 During the 1917 Russian Revolution, Bessarabia briefly became an autonomous state within the Russian Republic.
 In February 1918, it declared independence and then integrated into Romania later that year following a vote of its assembly.
-The decision was disputed by Soviet Russia, which in 1924 established, within the Ukrainian SSR, a so-called Moldavian autonomous republic on partially Moldovan-inhabited territories to the east of Bessarabia.
+The decision was disputed by Soviet Russia, which in 1924 established, within the Ukrainian SSR, a Moldavian autonomous republic on partially Moldovan-inhabited territories to the east of Bessarabia.
 In 1940, as a consequence of the Molotov–Ribbentrop Pact, Romania was compelled to cede Bessarabia and Northern Bukovina to the Soviet Union, leading to the creation of the Moldavian Soviet Socialist Republic (Moldavian SSR).